balaguera/Challenge/README.md

-C++ code for COmmunication Challenge.
+C++ code for Communication Challenge.
 Aims at solving a POW TEST with DIFFICULTY = 9.
 Uses:
 -GSL for random tring generation (gsl_rng_mt19937)